What to do in Old Phuket Town

 8. Phuket Road

-Phuket road doesn’t have many significant landmarks, but it connects Thalang Road to Ratsada road.
+Phuket Road doesn’t have many significant landmarks, but it connects Thalang Road to Ratsada Road.
 It is mostly known for the Casa Blanca hotel, Quip rooftop bar, and the excellent One Chun local restaurant mentioned in the Phuket Michelin Guide.
 And the much-loved Wanlamun Shop, a very local place serving a surprisingly large amount of delicious Thai sweets.

 9. Ranong Road

-If you come to town on a local blue bus, you will arrive on Ranong road, next to the Phuket City Market (A), which could be your list’s first or last item.
+If you come to town on a local blue bus, you will arrive on Ranong Road, next to the Phuket City Market (A), which could be your list’s first or last item.
 The market consists of the main building where the buses stop and the old open-air market just across the street.
 Both are fun to explore as you will see veggies, fruits and spices you might never have seen before.

 Don’t miss the Thai Airways office (B) in the same area, a superbly renovated white Sino-Portuguese house.
 Unfortunately, you can only take exterior photos from the parking, as the building is not open to the public.